lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 I picked authors who wrote prolifically in a range of mediums and genres because I am interested in the emerging “reading public” and what it looked like in the 1790s when all that writing and reading got very high-stakes

-### Austen as 1790s author? ###

-it might be interesting, actually, to look just at the juvenilia that was written during my decade of interest

-oh, especially her history of england, which is a riot — in conversation with the general problem/project of national history in the shadow of the revolution